1960s

 Al Peirish's 1954 Ford Skyliner of Inglewood, California was restyled by Don Roberts of Bear Custom Shop in 1962.
 Al's Skyliner was one of the last customs to come out of Don's shop.

-John Nadzon's 1954 Mercury of Parsippany, New Jersey was restyled by Korky's Kustom Shop.
+The second version of John Nadzon's 1954 Mercury of Parsippany, New Jersey was restyled by Korky's Kustom Shop.
 The car, named The Mysterian, made its debut February 17, 1960 at the Hartford Autorama.

 Don Brock's 1955 Chevrolet of Salt Lake City, Utah as it appeared around 1961 Don was a member of the Crusaders of Salt Lake City car club.